solar-ml/aws-emr-msk/README.md

 Number of data points per device in 24 hours = (24 hours * 60 minutes/hour * 60 seconds/minute) / 20 seconds = 4,320.
 Total number of data points from all devices in 24 hours = 10,000 devices * 4,320 data points/device = 43,200,000 data points.
 Total daily batch size = 43,200,000 data points * 34 bytes/data point = 1,468,800,000 bytes = **1.47GB** or **1.37GiB** per day.
 According to the requirements, the data is collected once a day according to a schedule.
 So 10k PV panels will generate at least 1.47GB per day of binary data, while 100k devices will generate 14.7GB daily.

-## Architectural choices for data processing
+## Architectural Choices for Data Processing

 According to the requirements of this task, data is retrieved in daily batches.
 Each batch contains sensor readings from the SCADA system for the day before the day of pipeline execution.